Don't leave just yet. Besides these articles, sometimes I send out extra special stuff. Don't miss out. Sign up here.

 But when our NAME is said, we know the person we are talking to is simultaneously thinking about their words and their audience—us.

-And I pray you wake up with boils.
+If you’re reading this to learn how to communicate for the wrong reasons, I pray you wake up with boils.

 1) People want to be remembered.
 If you are meeting a person for the first time, it’s actually a great way to help you remember their name long-term.
 (I don’t know about you, but I literally think that when someone introduces themselves and says, “I’m…..”
 I get three-second amnesia and completely forget whatever name they proclaim.)

 2) People want to feel valued and needed.
 If you are stuck on a diatribe, going on and on about your opinion or thoughts, stop yourself- cause it’s annoying.
-And then see what happens when you stop, include the person you are talking to and say, “Nancy, what are your thoughts on ________?” or “Bill, I would love to know your insight on _________.”
+And then see what happens when you include the person you are talking to and say, “Nancy, what are your thoughts on ________?” or “Bill, I would love to know your insight on _________.”

 3) People want to know they are being heard.
 If someone is going through something tough and you are the one listening, you don’t necessarily need to have an answer or fix their problem.
 Instead, a powerful reply can simply be saying that person’s name along with an empathetic statement.
 To me, having someone say, “Oh, Joy…that is awful,”—or on the flip side, “Oh Joy!!
 I am so excited for you!”—lets me know that person is entering into the highs and lows with me.
 Not only does it make me feel heard, but it makes me feel known.
-And I’m pretty sure most people’s deepest desire is feel genuinely known.
+And I’m pretty sure most people’s deepest desire is to feel genuinely known.

 Report back and let me know how it went!